gleam-lang/website/language-server.md

 ## Go-to type definition

 The language server supports go-to type definition.
-When triggered on an expression and trigger the feature and the language server will identify the types of all the values used in the expression and present their definitions for you to view and to jump to.
+When triggered on an expression the language server will identify the types of all the values used in the expression and present their definitions for you to view and to jump to.

 ## Code completion